TLN (TV channel): History

+Six investors announced their plan to acquire 51% of the channel in July 1990, with Emilio Mascia keeping the remaining 49%.
+One of the investors, Daniel Ianuzzi, owner of Corriere Canadese, said that the line-up would be revised in the fall and was considering expanding into Portuguese and Greek programming, and received a permit from the CRTC to increase its advertising limit from three minutes to eight.

 In 1994, Shaw Communications acquired CHUM Limited's stake in TLN.
+In November 1997, it launched as a charter channel on ExpressVu as a "pick and pay" option.
 In 1999, Aldo Di Felice acquired Canwest Global Communications' shares in TLN, and the assets of Shaw were spun off to form Corus Entertainment.

+In 2000, TLN entered negotiations with RAI to apply for a digital network, Rai Canada.

+Beginning in 2004, the channel started airing Everybody Loves Raymond, on the grounds that its main character, played by Ray Romano, was of Italian ancestry.
+The series had become Telelatino's most successful show; the CRTC, in order for the channel to feature more English-language programming, decided that it should include content in which the main actors or characters were of Spanish or Italian descent; part of this owed to the upcoming increase in foreign language channels.

 On October 23, 2007, TLN launched TLN en Español, a Category B Spanish language general entertainment channel.
 The channel would later be relaunched as Univision Canada in 2014.
 In 2009, Organización de Telecomunicaciones de Iberoamérica traded its stake in TLN to I.P.
 Rosati Holdings for $57 million.
 In 2011, the channel started to refer itself to as TLN on-air.

 In 2015, TLN was given a graphical overhaul, introducing an updated wordmark over a red background, and a new lineup with a greater focus on lifestyle Italian and Spanish programming.

 In April 2018, the network introduced a new marketing campaign, Colour Your Life, to signal a shift in focus for the channel to include "all lovers of the mainstream cultural lifestyle" in addition to existing viewers, after having phased out its foreign-language programs in favour of more lifestyle programming relevant to Italian and Spanish culture.

 Corus Entertainment previously owned a 50.5% majority share in the service; it later sold its interest to its existing partners and Di Felice for $19 million in 2019.